Captain-FLAM/PERFECTwall/README.md

 I just modified the DLL to make the driver installation permanent in "C:\Windows\System32".
 I also created an install process (install.cmd & setup.exe) to make things easier.

-> Windows Packet Divert (WinDivert) is a user-mode packet interception library
-> for Windows 7, Windows 8 and Windows 10.
+> WinDivert is a user-mode packet interception library for Windows 7 / 8 / 10, that can :
 >
-> In summary, WinDivert can:
 > - capture network packets
 > - filter/drop network packets
 > - sniff network packets